 With that said, do not go to counseling route alone.
 Rather, work with your spouse to see if it’s something that you guys can agree upon.
 You have to balance to equities: first, you have to make sure that you do right by your child.
 Second, these become joint decisions that you must make with the other spouse.
 Therefore, do not go it alone.
-If needed and you still can’t have your other spouse agree with you, then consider getting a parenting coordinator other third-party facilitator to help you and your spouse communicate in the short term while you work through the issues of divorce.
+If needed and you still can’t have your other spouse agree with you, then consider getting a parenting coordinator other third-party facilitators to help you and your spouse communicate in the short term while you work through the issues of divorce.

 30. Make healthcare decisions with the other parent.

-In much the same vein, make non emergency healthcare decisions with the other parent.
-This is fundamental co parenting, and you can bet that the judge is going to look at how you made healthcare decisions during the pendency of the dissolution of marriage.
+In much the same vein, make non-emergency healthcare decisions with the other parent.
+This is fundamental co-parenting, and you can bet that the judge is going to look at how you made healthcare decisions during the pendency of the dissolution of marriage.